Six months earlier

 “You and everyone else in Israel.
 Just wait until it hits the airwaves.”

-The doors are braced by two idle grunts in Haganah fatigues similar, though subordinate, to Major General Rabin’s.
-A minute platoon of helmeted soldier boys with guns strapped around their young shoulders guard a congregation of bickering and elderly scholars, politicians and Zionists-alike; their inheritors: young, stalwart men who have physically reclaimed the city they currently meet in not even two decades prior, stand resolute and submissive in the presence of their senior dialogue.
+The doors are braced by two idle grunts in Haganah fatigues similar, though subordinate by lapel and shoulders, to Major General Rabin’s.
+A minute platoon of helmeted soldier boys with guns strapped around their young shoulders guard a congregation of elderly scholars, politicians and Zionists-alike, bickering and withering under the stale airs of war waging; their inheritors: young, stalwart men who have physically reclaimed the thick wedge of the Holy City they currently meet in, not even two decades prior, stand resolute and submissive in the presence of their senior dialogue.

 “Well, just wait until it hits here.”